 Art.
-3 RED II states that the share of energy from RES in the EU's gross final energy consumption should be at least 32% in 2030.14 This target is monitored by national statistics on RES shares, which do not rely on any of the discussed means of proving the RE attribute.
+3 RED II states that the share of energy from RES in the EU's gross final energy consumption should be at least 32% in 2030.13 This target is monitored by national statistics on RES shares, which do not rely on any of the discussed means of proving the RE attribute.

 The transport sector target specified in Art.
-25 RED II obliges the member states to ensure a RE share in final energy consumption in the transport sector of at least 14% by 2030.
+25 RED II obliges the member states to ensure a RES share in final energy consumption in the transport sector of at least 14% by 2030.
 This target is independent of the overall Art.
 3 target and subject to a different calculation method (Hoffmann 2020).
 To calculate the power sector's contributions to the Art.
 3 target, all renewable power production is attributed to the electricity sector.
-At the same time, renewable power used in transport, power-based fuels, biofuels and upstream emission reductions can count towards the Art.
+At the same time, renewable power used in transport, electricity-based fuels, biofuels and upstream emission reductions can count towards the Art.
 25 target.
 The transport sector target is implemented in German law by the Federal Immission Control Act (BImSchG), which has required fuel providers to meet a GHG reduction quota since 2015.
-From 2020, the GHG emissions that result from using the fuel must be reduced by 6 percent (Art.
-37a (4) BlmSchG).
-15 While, to count towards the target, the measurement of renewable power used in transport currently relies on e-vehicle registration statistics and the national electricity mix.
+From 2020, the GHG emissions that result from using the fuel must be reduced by 6 percent (§ 37a (4) BImSchG).14 For electromobility, the measurement of GHG emission reductions currently relies on e-vehicle registration statistics and the GHG intensity of the national electricity mix.
 For liquid and gaseous biofuels (with an emission factor of zero), the RE attribute must be proven by mass balancing.
 In addition, most biomass inputs used for fuel production must meet certain sustainability and GHG savings criteria (Art.
 29 RED II).
 For electricity-based fuels, proof is required that only electricity from renewable and non-biogenic sources was used for production.
 Furthermore, for electricity drawn from the grid, an ordinance is to define more precisely how proof of the RE status is to be provided as soon as the relevant delegated act of the EU Commission on the basis of Art.
 27(3) RED II has been published (BT-Drucksache 19/27435; see Table 5below).